Iran–Poland relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as a Friendship Treaty (1927); Agreement on Trade (1952); Agreement on Road Transportation (1976); Agreement of Mutual Support and Protection of Investment (1998); Agreement on the Avoidance of Double Taxation (1998); Agreement on Air Transportation (1999) and an Agreement on Cooperation in the Field of Environmental Protection (2002).

 Trade

-In 2017, trade between Iran and Poland totaled $230 million USD.
+In 2017, trade between Iran and Poland totaled US$230 million.
 Iran's main exports to Poland include: Crude oil and oil products, petrochemicals, fruit, dried fruits (mainly pistachios and dried grapes) dates, plastics and plastic products, iron and steel, rugs and fitted carpets.
 Poland's main exports to Iran include: Agricultural machinery, food products, medical equipment and instruments, glass and home appliances.